-You need to arrive at least 30 minutes before the start of your test, and you must take your provisional driving licence.
-Keep in mind that your test can be cancelled (and not refunded) if you fail to bring this with you.
+You must arrive at least 30 minutes before the start of your test, and you'll need to take your provisional driving licence.
+Your test can be cancelled (and not refunded) if you don't bring this with you.

 What happens if I fail my theory test?

 It won't be the news you’re hoping for, but if you don't pass your theory test, you’ll have the chance to take it again after 3 working days.
 There are also no limits on how many attempts you can take.

 You’ll also get a letter at the test centre showing which parts of the test you answered incorrectly, so you can fill in your knowledge gaps.

 Your driving instructor will offer as much support as they can to help you pass the theory test.
 So study hard, stay cool, calm and collected, and you’ll be on your way to being road-ready in no time.

 How common is it to fail the theory test?